2025 SEPA rulebooks

 Obligation to notify SCT Inst debtor

-The SEPA 2025 rulebooks mandate the debtor PSP to notify its customer that that the funds have been credited on the beneficiary's account.
+The debtor PSP must notify its customer when funds have been credited to the beneficiary's account.